mariano-robles/azure-coding-guidelines/nodejs.md

 ### Spacing

 [Ryan Dahl](http://nodeguide.com/community.html#ryan-dahl) has chosen to indent using 2 spaces.
 We chose to do the same as most of the community.
 Never indent with tabs.
 Be sure to set this preference in your text editor.

+### Trailing whitespaces

+Trailing whitespaces are unecessary.
+They should be cleaned up before committing.

 ### Braces